Serves as a Quasi-Judicial Body

 The Commission on Offender Review performs a vital role in Florida’s criminal justice system by preserving the autonomy needed in post release decisions affecting inmates and ex-offenders.
 The Commission functions as a quasi-judicial body.

-Commissioners preside over approximately 36 hearings annually at the Central Office in Tallahassee and, various other locations throughout the state as required by statute.
+Commissioners preside over weekly hearings at the Central Office in Tallahassee and, various other locations throughout the state as required by statute.
 During these public proceedings, the Commissioners make a variety of determinations regarding parole and other releases.
 In addition, the Commission reviews releasees’ supervision status every two years.

 Every parole-eligible inmate has a constitutionally protected right to proper consideration for parole, and these proceedings must be conducted as required by law.
 In both parole and conditional medical release, testimony and pertinent information may be provided by representatives of the inmate, the inmate’s family, by persons who were victims of the crime, and the victim’s family.
 This proceeding is often the first opportunity for a victim, or family member, of a victim to provide input in a non-adversarial venue.
 If parole is granted, the Commissioners will address victim restitution issues as well as special conditions needed to ensure the protection of the citizens in our state and the successful re-entry of the offender into society.
 The Commissioners may also hear from law enforcement, state and private attorneys, as well as other interested parties.